 |Day 5||Cancún International Airport: Adiós Mexico!|

 Begin your adventure in Valladolid, a two-hour transfer from the airport.
 Visit the town's charming Spanish colonial buildings, including the 16th-century Convent of San Bernardino of Siena and the baroque-style San Gervasio Cathedral, then sample regional street food in the plaza next to the Parque Francisco Canton.
-On day two, you'll tour the Mayan ruins of Chichén Itzá, once the most venerated center of worship and pilgrimage on the Yucatán Peninsula.
+On day two, you'll tour the Maya ruins of Chichén Itzá, once the most venerated center of worship and pilgrimage on the Yucatán Peninsula.
 Visit the Pyramid of Kukulkán and the Temple of the Warriors before traveling to Yokdzonot Cenote for a refreshing afternoon dip.

 More Great Mexico Itineraries